erhardtconsulting/tensortrade-ng/docs/source/index.rst

-TensorTrade
+TensorTrade-NG
 -----------

 |Logo|

-`TensorTrade`_ is an open source Python framework for building, training, evaluating, and deploying robust trading algorithms using reinforcement learning.
+`TensorTrade-NG`_ is an open source Python framework for building, training, evaluating, and deploying robust trading algorithms using reinforcement learning.
 The framework focuses on being highly composable and extensible, to allow the system to scale from simple trading strategies on a single CPU, to complex investment strategies run on a distribution of HPC machines.

 Under the hood, the framework uses many of the APIs from existing machine learning libraries to maintain high quality data pipelines and learning models.
-One of the main goals of TensorTrade is to enable fast experimentation with algorithmic trading strategies, by leveraging the existing tools and pipelines provided by ``numpy``, ``pandas``, ``gym``, ``keras``, and ``tensorflow``.
+One of the main goals of TensorTrade is to enable fast experimentation with algorithmic trading strategies, by leveraging the existing tools and pipelines provided by `numpy`, `pandas` and `gymnasium`.
+The idea behind Tensorflow-NG is not to implement all the machine learning stuff itself.
+But to provide a solid framework that makes it possible to quickly provide a working environment for other tools such as `Stable-Baselines3`_.

 Every piece of the framework is split up into re-usable components, allowing you to take advantage of the general use components built by